 - Subscriptions monetization (only monthly)

-To wrap up our review of video monetization platforms, let’s take a look at DaCast.
+To wrap up our review of video monetization platforms, let’s take a look at Dacast.
 Our streaming solutions include both live streaming and VOD hosting and delivery.
 All streams are delivered via the top-tier Akamai CDN (Content Distribution Network).
-DaCast has three different built-in monetization tools: pay-per-view, subscriptions, and advertising.
-These tools make it easy to quickly monetize a video.
+Dacast has three different built-in monetization tools: pay-per-view, subscriptions, and advertising.
+Whether together or separately, these tools make it easy to quickly monetize a video.

-These tools are for both live streaming and video-on-demand.
+These tools are available for both live streaming and video-on-demand.